danbev/learning-iot/nrf/nfc/README.md

 ![NFC Board image](./img/nfc-image.jpg "NFC Board image")

-Now use a NRC reader, I'm using NFC Connect and move the smart phone close to NRC antenna and LED1 will turn on:
+Now use a NFC reader, I'm using NFC Connect and move the smart phone close to NRC antenna and LED1 will turn on:

 ![NFC LED turned on](./img/nfc-led-on.jpg "NFC LED on image")